-[EDITOR’S NOTE, 10/19/22: In the few weeks since we published this article in our September/October print edition, the cork has popped on Katy Sullivan’s career.
-Her performance on Broadway in Cost of Living has generated major buzz among theater critics and audiences alike.
-The mainstream media have taken notice, and so have Tony Award prognosticators, who now have Sullivan in the early running for a nomination.
+[EDITOR’S NOTE, 5/2/23: In the months since we published this article in our September/October print edition, the cork has popped on Katy Sullivan’s career.
+Her performance on Broadway in Cost of Living drew stellar reviews from critics, standing ovations from audiences, and—yesterday—the first-ever Tony Award nomination for an amputee performer.
+That comes hard on the heels of a Drama League Awards nomination for Distinguished Performance.
 We’ve expanded the original article with some additional material from our interview, which took place this summer.]

 When we asked Katy Sullivan how it felt to be just the second amputee (and first amputee woman) ever cast in a Broadway show, she wasn’t sure how to answer.
 She didn’t realize she held that honor.